This page contains information on:

 prior to registering.

-All graduate students must adhere to their plan of study or touch base with an academic adviser prior to registering for classes.
-All immunizations and required documentation must be on file prior to registering.
+All graduate students must adhere to their plan of study or touch base with an academic adviser prior to registering for classes should a student want to change their plan of study.

 1219 Health Sciences Building